How the YMCA Helped Shape America

 At the YMCA, people of every age, race, religion and circumstance are welcome.
 Our doors will continue to be truly open to all…today, tomorrow and for the next 100 years.

 For more information about the YMCAs history in the United States, please visit our national Y-USA page: www.ymca.net/history.

 The Greater Naples YMCA is the heart of Naples.
-In 1967 with a strong belief in the Young Mens Christian Association movement, Ms. Gladys Donohue and Mr. Joseph Ruffing, Jr. filed the first documents to create the Collier County YMCA in 1967.
-The first board president, Mr. David K. Johnson was named in 1969.
+In 1967 with a strong belief in the Young Mens Christian Association movement, Ms. Gladys Donohue and Mr. Joseph Ruffing, Jr. filed the first documents to create the Collier County YMCA.
 From humble beginnings, made by an association who saw the hopefulness of a plot of land on the corner of Airport Road and Pine Ridge Road, the Y has commited itself to strengthening our community.
 Fifty-one years later thousands of volunteers and staff members have worked tirelessly to address social needs and change lives.

 Two major sports, basketball and volleyball, were born at the YMCA.
 A YMCA instructor created the first group swimming lesson, and the Y was the first to establish certification programs for lifesaving, swimming and aquatic instruction.
 The YMCA also pioneered and greatly expanded summer camping, night school, vocational counseling, adult education, college student services, and junior college.

 YMCA World Service workers were forerunners of Peace Corps volunteers.
 The YMCA assisted in the formation of other major voluntary groups such as Boy Scouts, Camp Fire, and the USO.